rugemii/phpasta/readme.md

 #PHPASTA

-This project is only for review and learning purposes of the the PHP
+This project is made intended for review and learning purposes only of the the PHP
 Programming Language.
 Happy programming!